HPH-Fabrication-Addins/cinx-api-docs/source/includes/_org-company.md

     ]
 }
 ```
+ `GET`

 This endpoint will be used to get a company’s list of CINX users.
-The response of this API call will contain the user’s CINX System Id which can be used in other API calls.
+The response of this API call will contain the CINX Id for each user.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/users**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/users`

-HTTP Method: `GET`

 ## Org Locations/Addresses
 ### API Enpoint – Get an Organization's List of Locations/Addresses